Beginners Guide for Chown Command in Linux

 For that, I will transfer the file and group ownership from “linuxtldr” to “pt1” as shown.

-#Currently, the file owner and group are linuxtldr
+#Checking the current file owner and group

 $ ls -l file.txt